 - Reserved for homes larger than 3500 Sqft.
 Monday

 - Reserved for Move-out, Deep Cleaning, First-time, and One-time cleaning – Tuesday

 The size of the home: More often than not, customers do not know the size of their homes in terms of square footage, so I usually ask how many bathrooms, bedrooms, floors (stories), and living areas the home has.

 Residents: The number of residents makes a big difference on how well a home is maintained, so I may ask how many people live in the home, and if there are any indoor pets.

 Customer’s preferences: Often, customers only want certain areas of their homes cleaned, for instance, only one bedroom, or just the bottom floor.
 Other preferences could be to water the plants or feed the dog, to mention a couple.

 Cost or estimate: Cost is based on a holistic approach of services, rather than by the hour; I believe it is the most honest approach to setting prices.
-Who knows what an hour or two of cleaning is worth?
-Customers want their homes cleaned and get what they pay for, regardless of how long it takes, well, as long as it doesn’t take all day.
+Who knows what an hour or two of cleaning will get you.
+Most customers want their homes cleaned and get what they pay for, regardless of how long it takes, well, as long as it doesn’t take all day.